 Frequently Asked Questions:

 - What is the setting like in the halotherapy salt cave?
 Our salt cave is designed to have the look and feel of an authentic salt cave / salt mine.
 The walls are created out of authentic Himalayan salt boulders and the floor is covered in heated grains of Himalayan salt.
 This provides both an aesthetic value, but more importantly provides an antibacterial surrounding that has a high negative ion content.
 The salt cave also features authentic barn wood from a reclaimed barn and is accented with salt lamps and boulders along with French Quarter style wall lanterns.
 Clients rest in chairs specially designed to allow the lungs to fully open up to absorb the dry salt aerosol.
 Gentle music plays in the background.
-During adult sessions, the lighting is then lowered as the session begins to allow for relaxation.
-During the children’s sessions, lights are not lowered to allow children the opportunity to play with toys that are provided in the cave while receiving treatment.
-The salt cave is maintained at a temperature of 68 to 73 degrees constantly with humidity between 40 and 60 percent.
+During the session, the lighting is then lowered as the session begins to allow for relaxation.
+The salt cave is maintained at a temperature of 68 to 73 degrees.
 A blanket is provided for those that may get cold during the treatment session.
 Food and electronic devices are prohibited from being in the salt cave.
 The room maintains its own heating and cooling system, and is created to withstand the dry salt aerosol atmosphere.
 The room is specially sealed to prevent the dry salt aerosol from exiting the salt cave.
 For this reason, the sessions are not interrupted once started.
 Additionally, the cave has it’s own fresh air supply that is pumped in between sessions.
 Dry salt concentration is monitored via sensors located in the salt cave.
 All persons will place booties on their feet to go into the cave and may lock any personal belongings in our locker.

 - Will one session result in a noticeable difference?
 While one session in any of our therapies may provide improvement or relief, generally a few sessions are required to notice improvements.
 For this reason, we list recommended protocols that are proven for long term results based on clinical studies.
 Alternative therapies do not provide an instant cure or aim to mask symptoms while potentially causing other issues.
 They can simply provide an alternative and safer delivery method and long term effectiveness.